mmkal/plv8-git/readme.md

 ### Deletions

-You can also take advantage of the `git_repo` column to track deletions, by adding a delete hook:
+You can also take advantage of the `git` column to track deletions, by adding a delete hook:

 ```sql
 create table deleted_history(